Types of toilet seats

 What types of toilet seats can I buy?

-The Plumbing Info informs that there are two types of toilet bowls and two types of toilet seats that go with them: round and elongated.
-They also differentiate that there are toilet seats with lids and without them, and that there are open and closed front toilet seats.
+The Plumbing Info informs that there are two types of toilet bowls and two types of toilet seats that go with them.
+Round and elongated.
+They also differentiate that there are toilet seats with lids and without them.
+And some that are open and closed front toilet seats.

 With so many options to choose from, it’s easy to get lost when it comes time to choose a toilet seat.
-We know it’s hard to find everything you’re looking for in a home product, so we’ve come up with the specific types of toilet seats found online and in the marketplace just for you.
+We know it’s hard to find everything you’re looking for in a home product.
+So we’ve come up with the specific types of toilet seats found online and in the marketplace for you.

 Round toilet seats.
-Rounded toilet seats don’t take up very much room, are a good size for potty training children, and are good for use in small homes and apartments.
+Rounded toilet seats don’t take up very much room.
+Are a great size for potty training children, and are good for use in small homes and apartments.
 These types of seats are optimal for average to small sized people.
 Good to use a rounded toilet seat if your toilet’s location is near a door, as it is smaller and will be likely out of the way.

 Elongated toilet seats.
-Longer toilet seats that are oval in shape take up more space, are not the easiest for potty training kids, and fit the best when placed in larger bathrooms.
-Elongated toilet seats are great for people who are taller or larger size.
+Longer toilet seats that are oval in shape take up more space.
+They are not the easiest for potty training kids, and fit the best when placed in larger bathrooms.
+Elongated toilet seats are great for people who are taller or larger in size.
 This type of seat is not to be used if the location of the toilet is close to a door.
-If so, you run the risk of having the door hit the toilet, potentially increasing the likelihood of cracking, chipping, and annoyance.
+If so, you run the risk of having the door hit the toilet.
+Potentially increasing the likelihood of cracking, chipping, and annoyance.

 Should I get a toilet seat with a lid or without one?

 With a lid.
-Getting a toilet seat with a lid is a standard practice in most homes.
-Putting the seat down after you flush decreases the smell and spread of fecal particles around the room more quickly.
+Getting a toilet seat with a lid is standard practice in most homes.
+Putting the seat down after you flush decreases the smell and spread of fecal particles around the room.
 Having a lid also gives you a place to sit when you’re not doing your business.
 Sit on it and do your makeup, sit and take a rest from washing the kids, or enjoy some quiet time alone in the bathroom.
 It is also a very safe practice to have a toilet with a lid, so toddlers and children won’t fall in.
-It is also practical to use a closed toilet seat to prevent the costly removal of small objects that have been thrown in or flushed down.
+It is also practical in a house with kids to close the toilet seat.
+This prevents the costly removal of small objects that have made their way into or flushed down.
 It also works as a way to block and prevent pets from sneaking a drink or playing in gross toilet water.
 Puppy toilet kisses?
 No thanks!

 Without a lid.
-Getting a toilet seat without a lid is a standard practice in most commercial businesses and restaurants, but it may also work for you.
-You should get a toilet seat without a lid, if you aren’t concerned with fecal particles flying onto your toothbrush.
-Perhaps you’re tired of reminding your husband or son to put the seat down after they flush, or you’re tired of having to put the thing down — and the only way to get on with your life is without a toilet seat.
+Getting a toilet seat without a lid is standard practice in most commercial businesses and restaurants.
+But it may also work for you.
+You should get a toilet seat without a lid if you aren’t concerned with fecal particles flying onto your toothbrush.
+Perhaps you’re tired of reminding your husband or son to put the seat down after they flush.
+Or you’re tired of having to put the thing down — and the only way to get on with your life is without a toilet seat.

 Should I get an open or closed front toilet seat?

 Open front.
-U-shaped toilet seats, are typically found in public places, businesses, and restaurant bathrooms.
+U-shaped toilet seats are typically found in public places, businesses, and restaurant bathrooms.
 They are placed in these locations to prevent splashing on the missing part when squatting to pee.
-They were also designed like a horseshoe to make it easier for women to lean forward and wipe themselves.
+They are also designed like a horseshoe to make it easier for women to lean forward and wipe themselves.

 Closed front toilets.
-The round or oval elongated types, are typically found in residential homes.
-They are rounded or elongated to make it more comfortable to sit on, offers a convenient way to put a potty chair on top of it as a way to assist children with learning to use the potty, and also works to keep a barrier between you and the rest of the toilet.
+The round or oval elongated types are typically found in residential homes.
+They are rounded or elongated to make it more comfortable to sit on.
+They offer a convenient way to put a potty chair on top of it as a way to assist children with learning to use the potty.
+Also they work to keep a barrier between you and the rest of the toilet.

 Bath Keep lists other types of toilet seats that may make your bathroom experience more enjoyable.

-- Warming: Some toilet seats are fancy and can be turned on to warm your buns on a cold or blistery winter day.
+Warming: Some toilet seats are fancy and can be turned on to warm your buns on a cold or blustery winter day.
 The warming toilet seat is no longer a luxury available only to the rich, there are now pricing options for any budget.

-- Padded: Toilet seats that have padding are good for people who need cushioned seating due to health issues, circulation, and comfort issues.
+Padded: Toilet seats that have padding are good.
+Especially for people who need cushioned seating due to health issues, circulation, and comfort issues.
 No one wants their legs or butt falling asleep on the toilet.
 The drawback is that padding can get sweaty and feel gross in hot weather.

-- Raised or adaptive seating: Having a raised seat makes it easier for the elderly, seniors, the disabled, and people with aches and pains to sit down and get up easier.
+Raised or adaptive seating: Having a raised seat makes it easier for the elderly, seniors, the disabled.
+People with aches and pains to sit down and get up easier.
 If you have or someone in your family has a back problem this works great.

-- Bidet: A bidet is a technologically advanced and costly toilet that will clean your behind and save you costs on toilet paper.
+Bidet: A bidet is a technologically advanced and costly toilet.
+It will clean your behind and save you costs on toilet paper.

 We spend about 2 hours a week, or 2 days of our lives in the bathroom.
 Time is too short to sit on a throne that’s falling apart or uncomfortable.
 Take your bathroom time to a whole new level.
 Design and customize your toilet seat the way you want it and need it to be.
 Make your toilet seat large or small, long or short, padded or unpadded, and warm or body temperature.